procore-oss/js-sdk/README.md

 1. Create PR with version change `npm version minor`
 2. Merge PR
-3. Circle ci will release a new version of the package
+3. Circle Ci will release a new version of the package

 ## License